Debabrata7719/HRNova/README.md

 - **Statistics** — Real-time counts (Total, Pending, Approved, Rejected) with bar chart
 - **Filter by Status** — Filter leave requests by All, Pending, Approved, Rejected
 - **Memory Management Panel** — HR-only section at the bottom of the dashboard to view all employees' stored memories, clear per-user memories, and run manual cleanup with a configurable day threshold
+- **Add Employee** — HR can add new employees directly from the dashboard.
+Password is auto-generated (format: `First4Letters@4Digits`) and emailed to the new employee automatically

 ### Authentication and Security
 - **JWT Token-based Auth** — Secure login with bcrypt password hashing